FREQUENTLY ASKED QUESTIONS

 If you are a graduate and can't attend a fair, don't worry.
 Details on how to access the same merchandise and services online will be provided when you RSVP for commencement.

-The official 2017 commencement program book will be published online before commencement weekend.
-This state-of-the-art digital program will include the names of summer and fall 2016 graduates, along with MBA graduates of the winter 2017 term.
-Spring 2017 graduation candidates who apply before the spring diploma application deadline will also be included in the official 2017 commencement program.
+The official 2018 Spring Commencement program book will be published online during commencement week.
+This state-of-the-art digital program will include the names of summer and fall 2017 and March 2018 (winter term) graduates.
+Spring 2018 graduation candidates who apply before the diploma application deadline will also be included in the official 2018 Spring Commencement program.

 Graduates and their guests will be able to share and view the official program online as a digital flipbook; a downloadable PDF will also be provided.

-On commencement day, graduates and guests will receive a commemorative program containing the order of exercises, speaker biographies, history of the university, and other information to help guide everyone through their big day.
+On commencement day, graduates and guests will receive a commemorative program containing the order of exercises, speaker biographies, and other information to help guide everyone through their big day.
 The graduates' names will not be printed in this program.

 After commencement, the digital program will be permanently archived on this website for viewing at any time.